nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

 ### Annotations for the NuoDB Admin Tier

-The NuoDB admin tier requires all four key files.
+The NuoDB admin tier requires four key files.
 For convenience, we list them here again:
 - `nuodb-keystore.p12` containing the X509 that identifies the admin;
 - `nuodb-truststore.p12` usually containing the root CA and the primordial admin user;
 - `ca.cert` containing the public certificate of the Certificate Authority;
-- `nuocmd.pem` which is the private/public keypair for the primordial admin user.
+- `nuocmd.pem` which is the private/public keypair for the primordial admin user;

 Both the keystore and the truststore PKCS12 files are password protected.
 The passwords need to be exported as environmental variables.